rizac/eGSIM/egsim/management/commands/README.md

 #### Extending existing commands

- The two commands `reg2db` and `gsimsel2db` can be extended with new input data (new regionalizations and gsim selections, respectively).
+The two commands `reg2db` and `gsimsel2db` can be extended when new input data is available (new regionalizations and gsim selections, respectively) in order to inlcude it in the database and make it available in eGSIM.
- See the documentation of the two modules (`reg2db.py` and `gsimsel2db.py`) for details in case
+See the documentation of the two modules (`reg2db.py` and `gsimsel2db.py`) for details

 #### Creating new custom commands